 Private equity firms control private equity funds and use this money to buy out or purchase a majority stake in private companies.
 These firms often restructure the companies they invest in and improve profitability.Then, the firm sells the company or its shares for profit.

 - Limited partners are individual investors, pension funds, and institutional investors.
 Limited partners have majority ownership in the fund, but are protected from losing more money than they invested.

-- General partners, or the firm itself, are the ones who make decisions about where, when, and how to invest capital from limited partners.
+- General partners are the ones who make decisions about where, when, and how to invest capital from limited partners.
+They represent the firm itself.
 General partners only own a small percentage of the fund, but they take on the full liability if their investment decisions don’t work out.

 How Firms Make Money